Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Can I Help My Dog Relax?

-Serve them healthy meals, give them plenty of exercise, do consistent training, avoid stressful situations if possible, and manage your own stress levels to help reduce the level of stress in your pet.
-There are a number of products that can help as well including pheromones, thunder jackets and calming supplements.
-Speak to your vet for advice and support and they may refer you to a behaviorist.
+Serve them healthy meals, give them plenty of exercise, do consistent training, avoid stressful situations if possible, and manage your own stress levels to help reduce your pet’s stress level.
+Several products can also help, including pheromones, thunder jackets, and calming supplements.
+Speak to your vet for advice and support; they may refer you to a behaviorist.

 Can Stress Affect a Dog’s Health in the Long Term?